Frequently Asked Questions

 You'll find all manner of pricing for all manner of workmanship.

 So, does reasonable pricing mean sacrificing quality?
 Especially lately, yes it can.
-Though you don't need to spend several thousands of dollars for exceptional Wedding Photography, also be wary of prices which sound too good to be true from business people endeavoring to sell quantity as quality, lately most evidenced by part-time amateurs with dazzling websites and those by national discount photography networks who cheaply employ pools of local, mediocre "photographers", bet on your naivety, and prey upon your happiness.
-Substituting genuine talent and care with salesmanship, internet finesse, and a huge dose of Adobe Photoshop, such amateurs and wedding mills are an insult to the dignity of the art form of all Photography, and can be avoided by working with smaller, established studios with a history of at least five years of impeccable references.
+Though you don't need to spend several thousand dollars for exceptional Wedding Photography, be as wary of prices which sound too good to be true from people endeavoring to sell quantity as quality, lately most evidenced by some part-time amateurs, but mostly by regional/national discount "studios" who draw you in with web pages featuring several beautiful images but in actuality cheaply employ pools of the very worst local "photographers", offer too-good-to-be-true pricing, bet on your naivety, and prey upon your happiness.
+Substituting genuine talent and care with sly salesmanship, such amateurs and wedding mills are an insult to you and the dignity of the art form of ALL Photography, and can be avoided by working with smaller, established studios with a history of at least 5-10 years of impeccable references.

-Search the internet and find distinguished professionals lamenting that from wedding mills to amateurish part-time photographers the art of Wedding Photography is currently in a precarious state.
-Stylish-looking photography websites with a handful of likely heavily doctored images pop up daily, but most often don't tell the real story.
+Search the internet and find distinguished professionals lamenting that from wedding mills to amateurish part-timers the art of Wedding Photography is currently in a precarious state.
+More stylish-looking photography websites with a handful of likely heavily doctored images pop up weekly, but most often don't tell the real story.
 Check with the Better Business Bureau before even considering hiring anyone.
-Google prospective photographers at maps.google.com for honest, customer reviews.
-While visiting a photography studio, ask to see actual, complete proof albums--not just a collection of the best or "lucky" shots.
-Ask to see complete proof albums from several different Weddings so you might get a clear idea of consistency.
-Finally, ask to see handwritten "thank you" notes and cards--any photographer who's worth your time has got a pile of them.
+While visiting a photography studio, ask to see actual, complete wedding proof albums.
+Look for examples from many different Weddings to get a clear idea of consistency--photos from only two or three weddings will tell you they've probably only shot for a couple of their friends.
 In the circumstance a person you're meeting with won't be the one to actually shoot your Wedding, insist upon interviewing the actual photographer.
 And if possible begin to seek your Wedding Photography services at least a year ahead of your Wedding, or you might soon find the only photographers still available to be lacking talent, unpleasant, and/or either oddly expensive or under-priced.
 The same goes for any other service in the Wedding business.

 What is "photojournalistic style"?